-In this week’s blog, we will be discussing the links and benefits of music and maths.
+In this blog, we will be discussing the links and benefits of music and maths.
 We have previously highlighted that numeracy skills in the UK have become worse, not better.
 Could this perhaps be due to our confidence in the field?
 Phrases like ‘I can’t’ or ‘I don’t do maths’ can be overheard daily, but these can be damaging for a child’s first experiences in the field.
 Perhaps leading them to believe it unimportant or unachievable.

 The link between music and maths

 This is where music comes in.
-‘Doing mathematics is a bit like playing a musical instrument’ an article from the guardian points out.
-‘It requires practice… Music is full of mathematics.
+‘Doing mathematics is a bit like playing a musical instrument’, an article from The Guardian points out, ‘It requires practice… Music is full of mathematics.
 Rhythm is about exploring the way different numbers interact.’
 It is, in fact, built from recurring mathematical patterns and sequences.
 Research has shown that participating in music activities boosts mathematical thinking and skills.
-In turn, creating a fun way to increase practitioners, and children’s, confidence in the subject.
+In turn, creating a fun way to increase practitioner’s and children’s confidence in the subject.

 How teaching music helps our understanding of maths

 This sense of pattern support’s children’s learning.
 It allows them to notice and understand links between events and ideas, promoting thought and capacity to learn.
 In fact, neuroscientists have found music training increases cognitive function significantly, measured by an increase in IQ.
 If, as mathematicians suggest, maths is the science of pattern, it is clear that music and movement are the art of pattern.
-The exploration of dance and sound in early years, combined with the brain’s desire for pattern, allow a recognition of ordering, classifying, sequencing and predicting, all of which are supporting foundations for maths.
+The exploration of dance and sound in early years, combined with the brain’s desire for pattern, allows a recognition of ordering, classifying, sequencing and predicting, all of which are supporting foundations for maths.